GetResponse vs ActiveCampaign: Is it even close or an easy choice?

 GetResponse vs ActiveCampaign Pricing

-We're coming toward the end of the GetResponse vs ActiveCampaign comparison now, so let's talk about the costs involved in using both services.
+We're coming toward the end of the GetResponse vs ActiveCampaign comparison now, so let's talk about the costs involved in using each email marketing platform.

 GetResponse's prices increase for plan choice and also in increments for the following number of contacts: